A lot of people are intimidated by the idea of investing. Everyone understands the importance of saving money.

 - How to Start Investing

-- How to Invest Using only a little money
+- How to Invest With Little Money

 Investing vs. Saving